weaviate/weaviate-io/developers/weaviate/search/basics.md

 ## Retrieve the object `vector`

-You can retrieve the object vector as shown below.
+You can retrieve the object vector.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">